Scottish volunteers in the Spanish Civil War: Support for the Nationalist faction

 While the British Union of Fascists rarely found a stronghold in Scotland, the population of Scotland was not uniformely pro-Republican either.
 Opponents to the Republic fell primarily into one of two categories: they either supported Franco and Falangist ideologies, or they opposed the Republicans on the grounds of anti-communism and the atrocities perpetuated by republican forces upon Christians and the Catholic Church in Spain.
-Papers such as the "Daily Mail" and the "Daily Express" often functioned as anti-Republican propaganda, as did (to a lesser extent) the "Glasgow Evening Express".
-Support for the Nationalists came predominantly from local BUF branches and from aristocracy such as the 8th Earl of Glasgow, who held long-standing military ties.
+Papers such as the Daily Mail and the Daily Express often functioned as anti-Republican propaganda, as did (to a lesser extent) the Glasgow Evening Express.
+Support for the Nationalists came predominantly from local BUF branches and from aristocracy such as Patrick Boyle, 8th Earl of Glasgow, who held long-standing military ties.
 Captain Archibald Maule Ramsay, the Scottish Unionist MP for Peebles, formed the United Christian Front, whose manifesto alleged that Franco's forces were engaged in fighting the Anti-Christ in Spain, while Major-General Sir Walter Maxwell-Scott formed the Scottish Friends of National Spain, whose first meeting is notable for denying that the attack on Guernica was air-based, and resulting in a riot with pro-Republican protestors.